afsc-assessments/ebswp_2023/doc/EBSpollock.md

 ### General comments

-_From several SSC comments in the past few years related reviewiing the support for retaining the EBS Pollock assessment in Tier 1 versus reclassifying it as Tier 3._
+_From several SSC comments in the past few years related to reviewing the support for retaining the EBS Pollock assessment in Tier 1 versus reclassifying it as Tier 3._

   * Consideration of whether the observed sensitivity in the SRR to prior specification should constitute an increased risk level specification within the assessment or population dynamics related considerations.
 This could provide a clearer justification for the use of the Tier 3 calculation as the basis for harvest specification.

     - _We evaluated factors affecting the Tier classification in the 2020 assessment and showed that the priors used reflect the SRR curve were conservative and justified based on residual patterns near the origin (as opposed to alternatives that fit data on the descending slope of the Ricker SRR._

-  * The SSC recommends that if the assessment is considered in the appropriate Tier, buffers should be based on
-the use of the Risk Table rather than the continued use of Tier 3 calculations for a Tier 1 stock.
+  * The SSC recommends that if the assessment is considered in the appropriate Tier, buffers should be based on the use of the Risk Table rather than the continued use of Tier 3 calculations for a Tier 1 stock.

     - _We agree in principle, and the second part of applying the risk table approach would be to specify a buffer.
-  One logical application of the buffer would be to use the ratio of the Tier 3 ABC divided by the Tier 1 value (which would result in a recommended ABC equal to Tier 3)._
+One logical application of the buffer would be to use the ratio of the Tier 3 (or Tier 2) ABC divided by the Tier 1 value (which would result in a recommended ABC equal to Tier 3).
+Recognizing the circularity of this approach we prefer to weigh risks using the supplied decision table for different future catches._

   * The SSC also notes that this stock may be a candidate for the infrequently used Tier 2 classification.
 This tier uses the SR relationship for stock status and OFL, but uses the ratio of SPR rates for adjustments when the stock is below $B_{MSY}$.

-    - _An examination of Tier 2 as an option resulted in a value of 1,181,000 t (or a hybrid of Tier 1 and 2 of 1,046,000 t for 2022 ABC values.
-We note that selecting Tier 2 would require similar reliance on the SRR estimates and impact on fishing rate values._
+    - _An examination of Tier 2 as an option resulted in a value of `r M$Tier2_ABC1s ` t (or a hybrid of Tier 1 and 2 of 1,046,000 t for 2022 ABC values).
+We note that selecting Tier 2 would require similar reliance on the underlying productivity estimates (via the stock-recruitment relationship) and how that affects the reference fishing rate ($F_{MSY}$)._

 ---

 **The SSC had a number of recommendations for additional research supporting this assessment:**